 The Top 7 Things You Need to Know About Plastic Pollution

-by Arjun Subramanian
+By Heir Arjun Subramanian

-#7: Plastic Is Made Out of Petroleum
+#7: Plastic Is Made From Petroleum

 #6: Plastics Contain Cancerous Toxins

-According to Scientific American2, exposure to BPA at a young age may increase the chance of having prostate cancer for men because it mimics estrogen.
-BPA is used to make polycarbonate plastics, and some evidence even concludes all babies and fetuses have the toxin inside their bodies.
+According to Scientific American2, exposure to BPA at a young age may increase the chance of having prostate cancer for men, because it mimics estrogen.
+BPA is used to make polycarbonate plastics and some evidence even concludes all babies and fetuses have the toxin inside their bodies.
 BPA has also been linked to breast cancer in female rats.
 BPA is found in many everyday items including water bottles and packaging.

 According to Tox Town3 (monitored by the U.S. Government), PVC or polyvinyl chloride may potentially be harmful, as vinyl chloride, one of the main components of this polymer, is officially carcinogenic.
 PVC is usually found in pipes and plumbing equipment, things that we use daily.

 #5: Plastics Could Even Be in Your Toothpaste!

 Microplastics are plastics which are less than 0.2 inches or the width of a half-grown fingernail.
 Microplastics are present in many everyday items.
 There are two types of microplastics: primary and secondary microplastics.
 Primary microplastics are plastics that were microplastics to begin with, while secondary microplastics are plastic pieces that have broken from larger plastic items i.e. water bottles due to the Sun’s UV rays.